fiatrete/OpenDAN-Personal-AI-OS/README.md

 2. OpenAI API Token
 If there is no api token, you can apply for [here](https://beta.openai.com/)

 Applying for the API Token may have some thresholds for new players.
-You can find friends around you, and you can give you a temporary, or join our internal test experience group.
+You can find friends around you, and he can give you a temporary, or join our internal test experience group.
 We will also release some free experience API token from time to time.These token is limited to the maximum consumption and effective time

 ### Install